robocomp/robocomp/tools/README.md

 ### Yakuake script

-This is a simple script to automatically start RoboComp's favourite terminal tool, [Yakuake](https://yakuake.kde.org/), with two named tabs and running programs.
+This is a simple script to automatically start RoboComp's favourite terminal tool, [Yakuake](https://yakuake.kde.org/), with two named tabs running Ice's pub/sub broker Storm through our *rcnode* script and a component named *comp1*.

         #!/bin/bash